 “As a training fleet, safety is our #1 value – that’s what we’re focused on.
 This is an obligation without compromise.
 By making poor safety decisions, we could be out of business tomorrow.” — Karen Smerchek, President of Veriha Trucking

-In addition to regular safety briefings and trainings, they use Netradyne’s four layers of effective coaching techniques to add peace of mind to their program, implement specific safe driving tips, and empower their drivers to make better decisions:
+In addition to regular safety briefings and training, they use Netradyne’s four layers of practical coaching techniques to add peace of mind to their program, implement specific safe driving tips, and empower their drivers to make better decisions:

-“Real-time alerts for behavior change is huge.
-We all have bad habits and they’re not going to change overnight.
+“Real-time alerts for behavior change are huge.
+We all have bad habits, and they won’t change overnight.
 If it’s an experienced driver, the roots of a habit are pretty deep.
-Many times the habits are so ingrained that the drivers don’t think they’re driving distracted until we show them the videos.
-With these alerts we have definitely seen an improvement in behavior change.” — Karen Smerchek, President of Veriha Trucking
+The habits are often so ingrained that the drivers don’t think they’re driving distracted until we show them the videos.
+With these alerts, we have seen an improvement in behavior change.” — Karen Smerchek, President of Veriha Trucking

 You can set alerts for a variety of safety reminders:

-- Following distance: Measured by the distance to the vehicle ahead at the current speed in seconds.
-When a driver gets too close (in the red or yellow zone), the system triggers a warning.
+- Following distance: The distance to the vehicle ahead, measured in seconds based on the current speed.
+A warning is triggered when a driver gets too close (in the red or yellow zone).

-- Distracted driving: All it takes is a few seconds for disaster to happen.
-According to the National Safety Council, using a cell phone while driving leads to 1.6 million crashes each year — in fact, at any given time, approximately 660,000 drivers are attempting to use a cell phone while behind the wheel.
-If a driver’s eyes are off the road for more than a few seconds due to phone use, eating, or other distracted driving, this alert sounds.
+- Distracted driving: It takes a few seconds for disaster to happen.
+According to a recent Netradyne survey, almost 47 percent of drivers said they checked their phones while driving.
+The distracted driving alert is triggered if a driver’s eyes are off the road for more than a few seconds due to phone use, eating, or other distracted driving.

-This analysis translates to 50% less time for Veriha Trucking’s managers to review videos.
-Everything they need is right in their portal summary, which highlights trends like extreme increases or decreases to scores, which may signify a driver who is embracing the coaching, or a driver that’s having issues and needs support.
+This analysis means 50 percent less time for Veriha Trucking’s managers to review videos.
+Everything they need is right in their portal summary, highlighting trends like extreme increases or decreases in scores, which may signify a driver embracing the coaching or a driver having issues and needing support.

-4. Managed coaching uses the Netradyne portal to prepare and document coaching sessions with a driver.
-Face-to-face coaching provides personal discussions with drivers, either to eliminate specific behavior that needs improvement or recognize a driver for their performance.
+- Managed coaching uses the Netradyne portal to prepare and document coaching sessions with a driver.
+Face-to-face coaching provides personal discussions with drivers to eliminate specific behavior that needs improvement or recognize a driver for their performance.

-This type of coaching is the most time-consuming, but can also be the most rewarding.
-The manager should prepare for the coaching by adding the needed alerts and/or DriverStars to a driver’s coaching session, bookmarking specific alerts to share with the driver, and adding comments pertinent to the review with the driver.
+This type of coaching is the most time-consuming but can also be the most rewarding.
+The manager should prepare for the coaching by adding the needed alerts or DriverStars to a driver’s coaching session, bookmarking specific alerts to share with the driver, and adding comments pertinent to the review with the driver.

-Face-to-face coaching may not be needed for every driver.
-But if you have drivers who habitually exceed coaching parameters (such as speed limits, a certain driver score, or consistent alerts), then it’s worth sitting down and having a meaningful conversation about driving behaviors.
+Face-to-face coaching may only be needed for some drivers.
+But suppose you have drivers who habitually exceed coaching parameters (such as speed limits, a certain driver score, or consistent alerts).
+In that case, it’s worth sitting down and conversing about driving behaviors.

 When to Coach Drivers

-Conventional wisdom says that it takes 21 days to form a new habit, but the reality is more complicated than that.
+Conventional wisdom says it takes 21 days to form a new habit, but the reality is more complicated.

 “It’s important to stay disciplined with coaching, build relationships with drivers, and provide positive recognition.
 It’s like a bank account – you can’t make a withdrawal unless you have sufficient deposits.” — Karen Smerchek, President of Veriha Trucking

-That’s why timing of your coaching is just as important as how you do it.
-For good safety practices and safe driving to be internalized, giving driver feedback must be done at several different times, not just all at once.
+That’s why the timing of your coaching is just as important as how you do it.
+For good safety practices and safe driving to be internalized, giving driver feedback must be done simultaneously, not just all at once.

-It can be overwhelming to address too many pieces of feedback at once.
-Coaching is never a one-and-done process, but an ongoing conversation between managers and drivers.
-You want to consistently coach your drivers during:
+It can be overwhelming to address too many pieces of feedback at a time.
+Coaching is never a one-and-done process but an ongoing conversation between managers and drivers.
+You want to coach your drivers consistently:

-- Onboarding: Regardless of where they are in their careers, making sure every new hire goes through a specific onboarding program, including fleet safety, technology, and systems, sets them up for future success.
+- Onboarding: Regardless of where they are in their careers, ensuring every new hire goes through a specific onboarding program, including fleet safety, technology, and systems, sets them up for future success.

 - Incidents: Accidents and incidents will happen.
-It’s important to address what went wrong, and what to do instead in the future, as soon as possible after the incident.
-It’s important to follow up with incidents like hard braking, collisions, seat belt compliance, red lights or stop sign violations, and more.
+It’s important to address what went wrong and what to do instead in the future as soon as possible after the incident.
+Following up with incidents like hard braking, collisions, seat belt compliance, red lights or stop sign violations, and more is essential.

 - Ongoing: Coaching doesn’t just mean drawing attention to what can be improved.
 Showing your drivers that you care about their career development, and rewarding them for what they do well, is just as important.